polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 - Learn about the origin system for different extrinsic types
 - Learn more about how transactions are encoded
-- Learn how to configure transaction fees for your chain
 - Learn about how block execution works
-- Submit offline transactions using `tx-wrapper`
-- Submit transactions using `sidecar`